netidx/netidx-book/src/browser/scripting.md

 - bool: boolean
 - string: unicode string
 - bytes: byte array
-- array: an array of values
+- array: an array of values (including arrays)
 - result: ok or error:description of error

 Constants may be prefixed with the type name followed by a colon, e.g.